 Highlights: Independent, Intelligent, Patient

-The Bergamasco’s history dates nearly 7,000 years back, given them an ancient pedigree.
-They are often associated with Bergamo, the Alpine town near Milan, Italy.
+The Bergamasco’s history dates nearly 7,000 years back, giving them a truly “ancient” pedigree.
+They’re often associated with Bergamo, the Alpine town near Milan, Italy.
 Hence, the name.
-In Bergamo, they lived for many centuries and worked as the capable sheep guardians.
+In Bergamo, they’ve peacefully lived for many centuries while working as sheep guardians.

 But because of the long history of the Bergamasco, there have been debate on their true origins.
 In fact, French authorities believed that this breed actually originated from the French Briard.
 However, others claim that they’re actually from the Middle east.